kpokrass/World_Happiness_Index/README.md

 <img src="happy_feedback_loop.png" width="450" height="350">
 </p>

 This happiness feedback loop can be illustrated using Venezuela as a specific example to evaluate how happiness scores change in response to public policy as it has seen some dramatic changes in the past 10 years.
+In the 2015 Global Happiness Report, Venezuela was ranked 22nd with a happiness score of 6.8 (out of 10).
+Since then it has fallen 85 spots to 107th in the 2019 report and dropped its happiness score by 2.1 points.
+The dramatic decline of the happiness of this nation’s citizens is a direct result of it current socioeconomic crisis.
+Venezuela is currently experiencing shortages of basic goods, increased child mortality and disease, rapidly rising unemployment rates, and unprecedented hyperinflation.
+Understandably, Venezuelans are unhappy, which has led the the mass emigration of 3 million people to the surrounding countries.

-In 2014, it was ranked the 22nd happiest country in the world.
-Since then, it has fallen 85 spots to 107th and made international headlines with growing concerns over its current socioeconomic crisis.
+_In 2014, it was ranked the 22nd happiest country in the world.
+Since then, it has fallen 85 spots to 107th and made international headlines with growing concerns over its current socioeconomic crisis._

 <p align="center">
 <img src="venezuela_loop1.png" width="750" height="450">